 If you just want the scoop on which states have the lowest and highest cost of living, we’ve got you covered.

-Take a look at the states ranked by cost of living (from lowest to highest) for 2018, according to U.S. News:
+Take a look at the states ranked by cost of living (from lowest to highest), according to U.S. News:

 - West Virginia